Culler-Shalen seminorms of fillings of the Whitehead link exterior: The set of p-reps of a once-filled Whitehead link exterior

 \end{Lemma} In particular, the map $e$ has the following inverse map for $s\neq \pm 1$ and $u^{2}\neq s^{2}$:

-We remark that one can in fact find a pair of inverse maps which together are defined on all but eight points of $\EV_{0}(W)$.
-Four of these points correspond to the discrete faithful representations of $\pi_{1}(W)$ associated to the complete hyperbolic structure of $W$, parametrized by $t=v=-1$ and $s^{2}=u^{2}=1$.
+Four of the points which are not defined by these two maps correspond to the discrete faithful representations of $\pi_{1}(W)$ associated to the complete hyperbolic structure of $W$, parametrized by $t=v=-1$ and $s^{2}=u^{2}=1$.
 The remaining four points are given by $t=v=-1$ and $s^{2}=u^{2}=-1$.

 Since a partial p-rep $\rho'\in \RVC(W)$ satisfies $u^{2}=1$ and $s^{2}\neq 1$, we see that the eigenvalue map $e$ sends the set $\fP'$ bijectively onto a set $\fP''\subset \EV_{0}$, as shown in the following diagram: